Tubby Smith: South Carolina

 Smith left Virginia Commonwealth in 1986 to join George Felton's staff at the University of South Carolina.
 Felton remembered Smith from having recruited one of his players while Smith was at Hoke High School.
 During Smith's three years, the Gamecocks were 53–35.
 Later, roles would be reversed, with Smith bringing Felton in as an assistant coach at Kentucky.

 Kentucky

 Smith joined the University of Kentucky under then head coach Rick Pitino, who had the challenge of rebuilding a UK program that had been rocked by NCAA probation and player defections.

 With only eight scholarship student-athletes, none taller than 6–7, the staff molded the Cats into winners once again, exceeding expectations to record a 14–14 mark.
 The following year, with Smith promoted to associate coach and UK still on probation, the Wildcats earned a 22–6 record, a final ranking of ninth in the AP poll, and an SEC-best 14–4 record.

-Smith wasn't the only soon-to-be high-profile name on Pitino's coaching staff at Kentucky.
-Future head coaches Ralph Willard, Herb Sendek, Billy Donovan, and Bernadette Locke-Mattox were all Smith's colleagues.
+Smith was one of several future head coaches on Rick Pitino's coaching staff at Kentucy, alongside Ralph Willard, Herb Sendek, Billy Donovan, and Bernadette Locke-Mattox.